Kaishan USA | October 20, 2020 | Air Compressor Information

 Outputs from a compressed air audit should include:

-If a compressed air system has been in place a number of years — and especially if details of the equipment installed are limited — an assessment is a good place to start.
-This can document what is present and identify what needs doing.
+If a compressed air system has been in place a number of years—and especially if details of the equipment installed are limited—an assessment is a good place to start.
+This can document the existing situation and identify what needs to be remedied.

 An audit, for which there may be a charge, provides a detailed picture of how well a system meets facility needs.
 In particular, a first audit forms a baseline against which future improvements can be measured.
 Consider an audit if you need data to support purchasing or capital investment proposals.

-If you’re interested in moving forward, contact us today.
-We’ll connect you with a distributor in your area who can help.
-On completion of your assessment or audit, we can help you determine the equipment most appropriate for your facility.
+If you are interested in moving forward, contact us today.
+We will connect you with a distributor in your area who can help.
+Upon completion of your assessment or audit, we can help you determine the equipment most appropriate for your facility.